 When you create a brand, you create an identity of your product or service.
 Your brand tells your customers who you are and what you do.
 As a business you create awareness, so let’s talk about brand and recognition

-2. Recognition –Get your customers involved with exposures to your brand.
-To get a call to action to do something weather it’s through an incentive or promotion.The more often you can get customers involved using your app, the sooner they will be inclined to buy your product and/or service because they recognize your brand through frequent use.
-In advertising this is called “effective frequency” it is the number of times a person must be exposed to a message before a response is made.
+2. Recognition Get your customers involved with exposures to your brand.
+To get a call to action to do something whether it’s through an incentive or promotion.The more often you can get customers involved using your app, the sooner they will be inclined to buy your product and/or service because they recognize your brand through frequent use.
+In advertising this is called effective frequency it’s the number of times a person must be exposed to a message before a response is made.
 Response varies to the individual.

 5. Better Customer Engagement